-- 1. The Council consists of 4 Departments (Directorates): - (a) Chief Executive's Office - (b) Residents Services Directorate - (c) Finance Directorate - (d) Social Care Directorate - 1.
-A Deputy Chief Executive (who is also Corporate Director of Residents Services and 2 other Corporate Directors are responsible to the Chief Executive.
-Each Corporate Director is responsible for their Directorate. - 2.
+- 1. The Council consists of 5 Departments (Directorates) headed by a Corporate Director: - (a) Finance - (b) Corporate Services & Transformation - (c) Social Care & Health - (d) Infrastructure, Transport & Building Services - (e) Planning, Environment, Education & Community Services - 2.
 These officers, together with the Chief Executive, come together to form the top officer tier in the Council, which is called the Corporate Management Team, working closely with the Leader and Cabinet. - 3.
-The Council's departmental structure is shown in Appendix 1.
+The Council's departmental structure is shown below: